-Note: If using an offline host PC to connect to your offline target, please also refer to Installing an NI Product Package on an Offline Machine.
+Note: If using an offline host PC to connect to the offline target, please also refer to Installing an NI Product Package on an Offline Machine.

-Install the latest version of NI Package Manager on your host PC.
+Install the latest version of NI Package Manager (PM) on the host PC.

 Search for and install System Configuration and NI Linux Real-Time Offline Installation Support.